FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 minor changes are made to an Orchestra file while version should be updated for incremental changes.

+The following repository attributes are optionally available:

+**[ISSUE (GitHub #186): Add repository attribute for application extension ID]**

+- `applVerId` contains the application version
+- `specURL` points to an online reference documentation
+- `guid` is a globally unique identifier for the given schema file
+- `namespace` contains an associated namespace as URI

 By default, the language for conditional expressions is the Score DSL (See section [Score DSL](#score-dsl)).
 However, this may be overridden by setting a value to the attribute `expressionLanguage`.